War of the Sixth Coalition: Spring campaign of 1813

 Napoleon vowed that he would create a new army as large as that he had sent into Russia, and quickly built up his forces in the east from 30,000 to 130,000 and eventually to 400,000.
 Napoleon inflicted 40,000 casualties on the Allies at Lützen (near Leipzig, 2 May) and Bautzen (20–21 May 1813) but his army lost about the same number of men during those encounters.
 Both battles involved total forces of over 250,000 – making them among the largest battles of the Napoleonic Wars to that point in time.
-The lack of horses for Napoleon's cavalry did not allow him to follow-up his victories with a vigorous pursuit, robbing him of decisive results.
+The lack of horses for Napoleon's cavalry did not allow him to follow up his victories with a vigorous pursuit, robbing him of decisive results.

 Despite losing as many men as the Allies, Napoleon's victories had greatly demoralized the Prussians and Russians.
-Losses were heavy, and the Russian and Prussian forces were in shambles.
+Losses were heavy, and the Russian and Prussian forces were a shambles.
 Both Allied armies were in dire need of substantial reinforcements en route from the east and from Prussian recruiting depots.
 Many Russian officers yearned to return to Russia having achieved their goal of ridding Russia of the French.
 Frederick William of Prussia had always viewed a renewed war with France as dubious, and the two defeats at Lützen and Bautzen had led him to reconsider peace.
 Moreover, the Prussians and the Russians were hopeful of bringing the Austrians into the war and a break in the fighting would give them time to negotiate with Vienna.
 Another victory by Napoleon may very well have led to a favorable peace as not only were the Russians and Prussians at their nadir, but the Austrians, with their 150,000 troops would have seen a decisive French victory as ample proof that another war with France would be most undesirable.